lucksus/perspectivism/README.md

 ### Code overview

-* Electron app with all the UI code (which gets bundled to `public/build/bundle.js`) in `src/ui` - based on Svelte.
+* Electron app with all the UI code (which gets bundled to `public/build/bundle.js`) in [src/ui](src/ui) - based on Svelte.
-* Code that runs in the Node main thread resides in `src/main-thread` - that includes:
+* Code that runs in the Node main thread resides in [src/main-thread](src/main-thread) - that includes:
     1. LanguageController - loads language bundles and provide access to installed languages
     2. LinkRepoController - build around GunDB / stores links per Perspective
     3. IPFS adapter and GunDB initialization code
     4. TODO: Holochain conductor adapter and other adapters will follow
-* `src/services` contains proxy objects for the controllers and storage services that are used from the UI thread and that use Electron IPC to connect to the instances in the main thread
+* [src/services](src/services) contains proxy objects for the controllers and storage services that are used from the UI thread and that use Electron IPC to connect to the instances in the main thread

 LanguageController can load and store Languages in the form of JavaScript bundles assuming they are CommonJS modules exporting a function that creates an object of type Language as defined in [src/acai/Language.ts](src/acai/Language.ts).

-[src/languages/note-ipfs](src/languages/note-ipfs) contains a full Language sub-project including UI components that is provided as a first example and proof-of-concept.
+[src/languages/note-ipfs](src/languages/note-ipfs) contains a full sub-project of a language including UI components.

 ## Build

-Obviously, first do:
+Getting from first checkout to running Perspectivism:
 ```
 npm install
+npm run build
+npm run dev
 ```

+### Note on building of built-in Languages
 Currently, Perspectivism comes with one built-in Language `note-ipfs` which implements small text notes stored in IPFS.
 If you run
 ```
 npm run build
 ```
-it will build both `note-ipfs` and then Perspectivism.
+in the root directory it will also run `npm run build` inside `src/languages/note-ipfs` which will build the Language bundle.

 `npm run dev` or `npm start` will not (re-) build the built-in language(s) but will suffice once they are build.